^

 12 January 2019, 09:00

-Similar results were obtained when conducting an indirect analysis of third-party projects that were conducted on the same subject: the statistics of such works covered more than half a million people, and they were monitored for 15-16 years.
+Similar results were obtained when conducting an indirect analysis of third-party projects that were conducted on the same topic: the statistics of such works covered more than half a million people, and they were monitored for 15-16 years.

 You are reporting a typo in the following text: